This classic buttermilk coleslaw recipe is a creamy and refreshing side, especially a favorite during the summer.

 I make this buttermilk coleslaw recipe several times during the summer months as it’s a great side to serve at all the cookouts for burgers, hot dogs, ribs, etc. It’s hard to say no to something cool, crisp and creamy when it feels hot as hades outside after all, right?

 Coleslaw is super easy to make at home whether you buy the bagged pre-shredded ingredients or do it yourself.
-We typically have all the ingredients in the fridge, so I just make quick work of all the chopping with my super handy Cuisinart food processor.
+We typically have all the ingredients in the fridge, so I just make quick work of all the chopping with my super handy Breville food processor.

 When you make coleslaw, you do want to make sure you do 2 things.
 First, make sure you make it far enough in advance to let it sit in the fridge at least a couple hours (or even overnight) to allow all the flavors to marry.